ronnytorresmtz/vue.2.5-laravel5.5/README.md

 # Vue 2.5 Laravel 5.5
+This repository contains a boilerplate/template with Vue 2.5 and Laravel 5.5 and other packages to have the start environment to code the client and server with CORS protection.
+Also includes the laravel passport package to start the implementing API security via Json Web Tokens.
 ## Client Directory
 This template was created based on the vue-cli and vue init webpack packages. (vuejs-templates/webpack)